Skip to Content

 VA loan entitlement is the dollar amount the Department of Veterans Affairs will guarantee on each VA home loan and helps determine how much a veteran can borrow before needing a down payment.
 VA loan entitlement is typically either $36,000 or 25% of the loan amount up to the conforming loan limit.

-Two VA Loan Entitlement Types
+VA Basic Entitlement

 There are two VA loan entitlement types: basic and secondary entitlement; with basic, or primary, entitlement being $36,000.

-Typically the VA pledges to repay up to 25 percent of the loan amount.
+Typically, the VA pledges to repay up to 25 percent of the loan amount.
 However, if we do the math, it’s easy to see that $36,000 x 4 = $144,000.

 How is VA Loan Entitlement Calculated?